Massive California brush fire erupts near Angeles National Forest

 Forecasters warned Tuesday that hot, dry conditions could create a threat of new wildfires breaking out across the West.
 Excessive heat warnings were also in effect for Southern California and the Southwest, according to the National Weather Service.

-In Colorado, the Grizzly Creek Fire forced authorities to close Interstate 70 near the Rocky Mountains in both directions Tuesday.
+In Colorado, the Grizzly Creek Fire forced authorities to close Interstate 70 in the Rocky Mountains in both directions Tuesday.
 By Wednesday afternoon, it had spread to more than 3,700 acres, according to the U.S. Forest Service.